-My cousin and I had one day in central Florida and the desire to see and experience as much as we could.
+My cousin and I had one day at Universal Studios Orlando with the desire to see and experience as much as we could.
 A long day and 19,954 steps later, we fell into bed exhausted but happy.
 Here are our tips for seeing Universal Studios, with tips for what it’s OK to miss!

 Note that this one-day touring plan does not include a visit to Volcano Bay, Universal’s waterpark.
 That is a whole day all on its own.
 We’ve also got tips for first time visitors to Volcano Bay and information about using the waterpark’s Tapu Tapu wristband.